 GoAnimate is now Vyond.
 Learn More

-My name is Taylor and I’m the newest member of the GoAnimate Team, with the role of Video Producer.
+My name is Taylor and I’m the newest member of the Vyond Team, with the role of Video Producer.
 I’ve been creating videos for over half of my life and working professionally for just over 8 years now.
-Here’s the first video I made with GoAnimate, I hope you enjoy!
+Here’s the first video I made with Vyond, I hope you enjoy!

 The very first thing my favorite instructor in film school taught me was “a good video with bad audio, is a bad video.”
 He couldn’t have given me any better advice to immediately impact the quality of the videos I created.
 Bad sound will pull you right out of a video, maybe even make you stop watching it.
 Aside from music, the use of sound effects and sound design can dramatically enhance the impact of your videos.
 Whether it’s to bring a viewer into the scenes and environments by adding ambient background audio, or to draw attention to certain actions with sound effects, having good audio will draw your viewer in and engage them even more.

 For this video, I used a combination of sound effects from Vyond and a sound library I purchased some time ago, but there are also thousands of great (and free) sound effects on the internet if you just take the time to search.
 Vyond allows up to 3 audio tracks at once, which I primarily used to create the atmosphere and background noise of the scenes.
 I used Premiere Pro to layer the remaining sound effects so I could be extremely precise in the timing of them, down to the very frame.
 If that’s not as important to you, you can upload your own sound effects straight into Vyond.
 I matched up sound effects to the actions that I really wanted people to notice.